ankurvdev/stencil/docs/Interfaces.md

 # Interfaces

+### Open questions

+- How can interface include datastore as merely api-grouping?
+- How would implementors choose datastore backend (DatabaseT, MysqlT, JsonStoreT)
+-

 ### Data-stores part of interface?
 Status : Under consideration (Needs prototyping for linking with DatabaseT)

+#### Yes
-* Why yes
+  * Auto-generated
+    * CRUD interfaces : Less verbose, succinct, standardized
-  * we can generate client side CRUD code (javascript/c++ etc)
+    * Client side CRUD code (javascript/c++ etc)
-  * we can create protocol/network agnostic object sync code
-  * standardizes CRUD access for objects.
+    * Remote synced mirror

+#### No
+  * RPC - would need explicit verbose CRUD interfaces
-  * alternative would be verbose additions of the apis
+  * Bindings - would need explitict verbose CRUD interface
-  * backend could be databaseT based or split based chosen by implementation.

-* Why no
+  * SSE Sync -
   * How would a programmer link the interface with DatabaseT ?
   * could the CRUD code be generated regardless of including it in interface ?
   * could the sync code be generated regardless ?

-How would the sync code know what endpoint to use ?
+  * How would the sync code know what endpoint to use ?
 Manual init ?

 If using virtual.
 The implementors can inherit markers to declare the data-stores they provide.